jeffbass/imagezmq/docs/api-examples.rst

             A text reply from hub.

   class ImageHub(open_port='tcp://:5555', REQ_REP = True):
-      Opens a zmq socket on the hub computer (REP type is REQ_REP = True, SUB type otherwise), for example, a Mac, that will be receiving and displaying or processing OpenCV images and related text messages.
+      Opens a zmq socket on the hub computer (REP type if REQ_REP = True, SUB type otherwise), for example, a Mac, that will be receiving and displaying or processing OpenCV images and related text messages.
       Provides methods to receive images or receive jpg compressed images.